yclas/guides/docs/General-currency-format.md

 -   List of currency formats

 One of the most commonly asked question by our users is how to deal with the  **currency in which prices are displayed**.
-Apparently, it has caused a lot of problems and misunderstandings.
-This is why, with a new release (2.0.5), we decided to make some improvements in order to make it less confusing.

  We use PHP function  **[money_format](https://php.net/manual/en/function.money-format.php)**  to solve all problems in a very easy way.